KPMG-Mike/html-css-intro/README.md

 2) CodeSandbox: https://codesandbox.io

 > You can create unique credentials for CodeSandbox but there is also an option to log in with your GitHub credentials.
-You can sign in with a CodeSandbox account or use the 'Sign in with GitHub' button on the signin screen to use your GitHub credentials.
+You can sign in with a CodeSandbox account or use the 'Sign in with GitHub' button on the sign in screen to use your GitHub credentials.

 - Sign In: https://codesandbox.io/signin